monsees-ryan514/Data-Analyst-Projects/README.md

 ## Dashboard 5: Where crimes occur

-- Made a map of where all the top 10 crimes have occurred.
+- mapped the geographical distribution of the top 10 crimes have occurred.

 ### Recommendations based on the data